 Secondary Education: Education Specialist (Ed.S.) in Curriculum & Instruction

-The Education Specialist (Ed.S.) in secondary educations is a thirty-six (36) hour program that provides educational development beyond the master's level.
+The Education Specialist (Ed.S.) in secondary education is a thirty (30) hour program that provides educational development beyond the master's level.
 In this program candidates expand their pedagogical knowledge in writing and oral presentations as it pertains to their specific content area.
 Candidates are exposed to the skills needed for research and grant proposal writing as well as the skills needed for article submissions.
 The oral presentation component equips the candidates with the skills needed to create and deliver workshops and in-services to their professional peers.
 National and state standards are addressed with special emphasis on lifelong learning and development of leadership skills.

 Applicants to the program must meet these requirements: